 - Level 1 Quoted prices in active markets for identical assets or liabilities.
 This level includes listed share investments on stock exchanges and listed bonds classified as loans held at fair value through other comprehensive income. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
-This level includes debt securities, most derivative products and listed share and bond investments valued using a quoted price but where there is no market sufficiently active to be included in Level 1.
-The sources of inputs include prices available from screen-based services such as SuperDerivatives and Bloomberg, broker quotes and observable market data such as interest rates and foreign exchange rates which are used in deriving the valuations of derivative products. - Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+The sources of inputs include prices available from screen-based services such as SuperDerivatives and Bloomberg, broker quotes and observable market data such as interest rates and foreign exchange rates which are used in deriving the valuations of derivative products.
+This level includes debt securities (valued using prices observed in markets not deemed sufficiently active to be included in Level 1), most derivative products (generally valued using a discounted cash flow model using solely observable inputs) and listed share and bond investments (valued using a quoted price but where there is no market sufficiently active to be included in Level 1). - Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
 This level includes share investments and debt securities or derivative products for which not all valuation inputs are observable.

-The table below provides information at 31 December 2020 about the Bank's financial assets and financial liabilities measured at fair value.
+The table below provides information at 31 December 2021 about the Bank's financial assets and financial liabilities measured at fair value.
 Financial assets and financial liabilities are classified in their entirety based on the lowest level input that is significant to the fair value measurement.